ellietms/ellietms/README.md

 🥇 I have got my first job as a software engineer at Capgemini.

-🥇 In just one year,I have got different kinds of scholarships from CodeYourFuture and CodeFirstGirls between a huge amounts of applicants and high competition.
+🥇 In just one year,I have got different kinds of scholarships from CodeYourFuture and CodeFirstGirls between a large number of applicants and high competition.

-🥇 I learnt different kinds of modules :
+🥇 I have become an expert in different kinds of tools:
  - Git & GitHub.
- - Html, Css, Javascript, React.
+ - HTML, CSS, Javascript, React.
  - API, MongoDB, Node, Express, SQl.
  - Python, Datasctructures, Algorithms, Debugging.

-🏅 I also learnt some libraries on my own :
+🏅 I have also learned some additional libraries to expand my skills and knowledge (all by myself):

  - Bootstrap4, Mongoose, React Router, Node Mailer, React Bootstrap, React-Redux.